VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 decided to use many of the concepts from the DDD approach, such as **Domain**, **Bounded Context**, and **Aggregate** in line with common practice within the CQRS community.
-The chapter [CQRS in Context][r_chapter1] in the Reference Guide discusses the realtionship between the DDD approach and the CQRS pattern in more detail.
+The chapter [CQRS in Context][r_chapter1] in the Reference Guide discusses the relationship between the DDD approach and the CQRS pattern in more detail.

 # Definitions Used in This Chapter

-The following definitions are used for the remainder of this chapter.
+The remainder of this chapter uses the following definitions.
 For more detail, and possible alternative definitions see [CQRS in Context][r_chapter1] in the Reference Guide.

 ## Domain

-The **Domain** refers to the business domain for the Contoso Conference Management System (the reference implmentation).
+The **Domain** refers to the business domain for the Contoso Conference Management System (the reference implementation).
 The previous chapter [The Contoso Conference Management System][j_chapter1] provides an overview of this domain.